Orlando Magic NBA Championship Odds – NBA Futures Lines

 Key Players

-In 2023-24, PF Paolo Banchero led Orlando with 22.6 points, 6.9 rebounds, and 5.4 assists per game.
-Banchero was the first overall pick of the 2022 NBA Draft out of Duke.
+Paolo Banchero was the first overall pick of the 2022 NBA Draft out of Duke.
 He was the 2023 NBA Rookie of the Year and a 2024 NBA All-Star.
-In the playoffs, he averaged 27.0 points and 6.3 rebounds per contest.
-This year, he averaged 25.9 points and 7.5 rebounds per game.
+This past year, he averaged 25.9 points and 7.5 rebounds per game.

-SF Franz Wagner averaged 19.7 points and 5.3 rebounds per contest last season.
-Wagner was the eighth overall pick of the 2021 NBA Draft out of Duke.
+SF Franz Wagner was the eighth overall pick of the 2021 NBA Draft out of Duke.
 He was named to the 2022 NBA All-Rookie team.
 Wagner is a native of Berlin, Germany.
-This season, Wagner averaged 24.2 points and 7.5 rebounds per game.
+This past season, Wagner averaged 24.2 points and 7.5 rebounds per game.

 Head Coach

 Jamahl Mosley took over as head coach of the Magic in 2021.
 He broke into the NBA in 2005 with the Denver Nuggets in the player development department before serving as an assistant for several teams.
-Mosley improved the Magic each season he has been in charge.
-Last year marked his first postseason in Orlando.
+Mosley improved the Magic each season he has been in charge, and last year marked his first postseason in Orlando.
 His career record is 144-184, with two consecutive playoff berths.

 Season-by-Season Record (Last 7)